-What to Know if You Face a Charge for DWI Missouri First Offense
+What to Know if You are Facing Charges for DWI

-What You Should Know About DWI Missouri First Offense Charges
+What You Should Know About Missouri First Offense DWI

 What Is the Penalty for DWI in Missouri?

 It is important to note that the jail period increases with each DWI offense.
 Since a first offense DWI is charged as a Class B misdemeanor, the maximum jail sentence a convicted person can face is up to 6 months or a fine of up to $500.

 If a judge chooses to suspend the sentence, the convicted person will be forced to complete two years of probation or, at times, a court-ordered substance abuse treatment.
 The judge may also order the installation of an ignition interlock device (IID) on the offender’s vehicle.